readmeio/rdme/README.md

 ```sh
 rdme login
 ```

+`rdme whoami` is also available to you to determine who you are logged in as, and to what project, as well as `rdme logout` for logging out of that account.

 ## Usage
 If you wish to get more information about any command within `rdme`, you can execute `rdme help <command>` or `rdme <command> --help`.
 You an also execute `rdme help` to see a global list of commands that `rdme` offers.